On the Wasserstein Geodesic Principal Component Analysis of probability measures: Experiments

-Generically, GPCA and TPCA yield very similar results: for sets of $n=50$ covariance matrices randomly generated using a uniform distribution on the spectral parameter space as in \eqref{eq:spectral}, GPCA reduces the objective~\eqref{gaussian_gpca} of less than $1\%$ w.r.t.
+where $P_\theta$ is the rotation matrix of angle $\theta$.
+Generically, GPCA and TPCA yield very similar results: for sets of $n=50$ covariance matrices randomly generated using a uniform distribution on the parameters $(a,b,\theta)$, GPCA reduces the objective in \eqref{gaussian_gpca} of less than $1\%$ w.r.t.
 TPCA, on average for $100$ trials.
 This suggests that TPCA is generally a very good approximation of GPCA.
-Two extreme cases are described below : (i) GPCA is equivalent to TPCA and (ii) GPCA differs drastically from TPCA.
+Two extreme cases are described below: (i) GPCA and TPCA are equivalent and (ii) GPCA and TPCA drastically differ.

 \paragraph{Matrices with same orientation}